archiewash/Digital-media-notes/README.md

 attribute inspector is top right and looks like a slider **Where is the icon for the project navigator and where is it located?** project navigator is in the top left and looks life a file

+### Workshop 2

+String controls charcters not numbers intergers controls the numbers a property is the same as a variable constent (let) cant be changed a variable (var) can be changed function perfoms an action over and over again